 If you are using a POP account, then you are done.
-SpamSieve will move suspected spam messages to a Spam folder (which it creates automatically).
+SpamSieve will move suspected spam messages to a Junk E-mail folder (which it creates automatically).

 If you are using an IMAP, Hotmail, or Exchange account, you will need to do a few more things.
-First, create a folder in Entourage to hold your spam, called Spam.
+First, (if necessary) create a folder in Entourage to hold your spam, called Junk E-mail.
 Second, edit the SpamSieve - Move If Spam rule and uncheck Do not apply other rules....
 Third, create a second rule that looks like: